ivogeorg/ce-learning-progression-001-microbit/learning-progression.md

 ## Learning Progression 001: micro:bit

-This progression will just familarize you with the environment we'll use: Microsoft Teams, Github Classroom, and Microsoft Makecode.
-All the activities will be shown and LA-ed in the lab, including submitting the assignment.
-Programming in JavaScript will be shown, as well as editing Markdown files, like this [README](README.md).
+This progression will dive right into writing a short program for the micro:bit.
+Along the way, we will introduce and motivate elements of the programming language JavaScript.
+This progression will also serve as our first follow-through of our standard assignment workflow on Microsoft MakeCode and Github Classroom.
+Finally, we will introduce how to write [Markdown](https://en.wikipedia.org/wiki/Markdown) files  like this [README](README.md).

 ### Step 1: One-line program